Internet and Email Policy Sample

-Any device or computer including, but not limited to, desk phones, smartphones, tablets, laptops, desktop computers, and iPads that the Company provides for your use, should only be used for Company business.
-Keep in mind that the Company owns the devices and the information in these devices.
-If you leave the Company for any reason, the Company will require that you return the equipment on your last day of work.
+Any device or computer including, but not limited to, desk phones, smartphones, tablets, laptops, desktop computers, and iPads that the company provides for your use, should be used only for company business.
+Keep in mind that the company owns the devices and the information on these devices.
+If you leave the company for any reason, the company will require that you return the equipment on your last day of work.

-Internet use, on Company time, using company-owned devices that are connected to the Company network, is authorized to conduct Company business only.
-Internet use brings the possibility of breaches of the security of confidential Company information.
+Internet use on company time or using company-owned devices that are connected to the company network is authorized to conduct company business only.
+Internet use brings the possibility of breaches of the security of confidential company information.